jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 With knowledge comes power and confidence.
 This is especially true early in your career, when you are inexperienced and don't comprehend the craft as much as the content.
 Being well-informed or familiar with terms of art and having some background context can help bridge those gaps in understanding.
 This is where passion is really important and may be a bit underrated.

+### Passion is less important later in your career

 As you progress in your career and the scope of your role becomes more strategic and less structured, you realise that simply having passion doesn’t naturally translate into performance.
 Let's not conflate passion for experience and expertise.
 It takes experience to properly wield your passion into useful outcomes.

 It's true that people usually will do better and spend more time on things they like doing, and are happier as a byproduct.
 But you can also love making an impact and honing your skill - the sense of achievement of smashing a target, the feedback from a raving customer, the reward and recognition from your boss, collaborating with other great people, and so many other workplace satisfaction drivers that contribute to overall job fulfillment (and [as research shows, a heck of a lot more](https://80000hours.org/career-guide/job-satisfaction/)).